There’s nothing more fun than trying out a bunch of skin care products. But before you do, you need to know the skincare ingredients to avoid mixing.

 Don’t mix…acne treatments, like benzoyl peroxide, and chemical exfoliants.

 This mixture is another disaster waiting to happen in over-exfoliation town.
 Benzoyl peroxide is a harsh but effective acne treatment that works to rid the skin of acne-causing bacteria.
-Chemical exfoliants also help to reduce acne, but using both together leads to a red and flaky mess.
+Chemical exfoliants, such as the Isntree Clear Skin 8% AHA Essence, also help to reduce acne and clear dead skin cells, but using both together leads to a red and flaky mess.
 No thanks!

-“Although benzyl peroxide and topically applied exfoliants, like salicylic acid, can be synergistic together against acne, they can also be synergistic in terms of causing increased irritation to the skin,” says Wee.
+“Although benzoyl peroxide and topically applied exfoliants, like salicylic acid, can be synergistic together against acne, they can also be synergistic in terms of causing increased irritation to the skin,” says Wee.

 Still want to use them together?
 Try alternating their use.
 It’s best to exfoliate one to two times a week, so try using benzoyl peroxide one day and chemical exfoliants the other day.
 This is a safe way to stick with both products that won’t lead to irritated skin.